Climate Change, Sustainable Development and the Green Economy

 As an example, the drought that was experienced in Cape Town and the Western Cape from 2015 to 2018 was record-breaking, with the lowest rainfall since record keeping began.
 The impacts on businesses and their employees were profound, with the provinces’ tourism, hospitality and agricultural industries hit hardest.
 Although Cape Town has experienced several significant droughts in its history, modelling by University of Cape Town (UCT) researchers found that the risk of drought has increased substantially because of global warming (read more on UCT’s website here).

-Many scientists across various fields of research, research and civil society organisations and anticipate climate change and its indirect impacts to be the worst crisis of our time.
-The World Economic Forums annual Global Risks Report series has many times highlighted climate change and climate change related risks in the top 5 global risks both in terms of likelihoods and impact since at least 2013.
-The Global Risks reports share the results of the Global Risks Perception Survey (GRPS), completed by over 650 members of the World Economic Forum’s leadership communities and overseen by the Global Risks Advisory Board.
-The 2021 Global Risks Report has climate change related risks occupying 4 of the top 5 risks in terms of likelihood and 3 of the top 5 risks in terms of impact.
-The diagram below depicts the global risks as they have changed over the years from 2012 to 2021.
+The World Economic Forum's annual Global Risks Report series has many times highlighted climate change and climate change-related risks in the top 5 global risks both in terms of likelihood and impact since at least 2013.
+The Global Risks Reports share the results of the Global Risks Perception Survey (GRPS), as completed by over 650 members of the World Economic Forum’s leadership communities and overseen by the Global Risks Advisory Board.
+The 2023 Global Risks Report has climate change related risks occupying 4 of the top 10 risks in terms of severity likelihood in the next 2 years and ranking top 1 of the top 10 severity risks in 10 years.
+The diagram below depicts the global risks severity likelihood in the next 2 to 10 years from 2023.

 We can, however slow climate change and prevent its worst impacts by reducing the emission of greenhouse gases (mitigation) and by implementing means to adapt to a changing climate.